imjasonh/globetrotter/README.md

   - when a player has a Treasury, they can choose to save an action point, and use it later.
   - The Treasury can store up to 3 action points.
-  - For example, instead of moving or building, a player can save its action point in the Treasury.
+  - For example, instead of moving or building, a player can save their action point in the Treasury.
 On the player's next turn, they can perform one extra action before the other player's turn.
-If a Treasury has 3 action points saved in it, the player could take up to 4 actions.
+If a Treasury has the full 3 action points saved in it, the player could take up to 4 actions consecutively.
   - When a Treasury is destroyed, all of the action points it holds are _immediately_ available to the player that destroyed it; they cannot save them in their own Treasury, and must immediately use or forfeit them.
 This can never result in more than 4 actions being taken by the same player consecutively (e.g., if they used their own Treasury-banked actions to destroy an enemy Treasury); any excessive action points are forefeit.

 ## Ending the Game